sth144/trello-groomer/README.md

 * get Kubernetes deployment working
 * get rid of deploy.sh and launch.sh
 ### Auto-label
+* is label.py creating any output in Docker image?
 * integrate stopwords into auto-label
 * get rid of auto-label based on single shared word?
 * stemmer